Work in Progress

 Low-Carbon Energy Transition Experiments

-One of the key recommendations for immediate action was to carry out low-carbon energy transition experiments.
-These experiments should involve a diverse set of innovative social practices and technologies, and should be carried out across Canada.
+One of the scholars' key recommendations for immediate action is to carry out low-carbon energy transition experiments.
+These experiments should involve a diverse set of innovative social practices and technologies and should be carried out across Canada.
 Transition experiments are defined as deliberate interventions led by innovators (e.g., provinces, Indigenous nations, on-the-ground businesses, municipalities, non-profit organizations, universities) to instigate learning cycles from innovation design to implementation, evaluation and readjustment.
 As the chances of failure increase with the degree of innovation, we stress the importance of policies that support testing, while recognizing that some degree of failure is expected.
 Knowledge gained from both successes and failures can be put to good use.

 Generation Energy Forum Side Event